How much does pet insurance for dogs cost?

 - $1,423 per year for large dogs

-While these figures may seem high, they pale in comparison to some real-life vet bills.
-PetSure reports seeing thousands of cases each year where treatment costs exceed $10,000.
+While these costs may seem high, they pale in comparison to many real-life vet bills.
+Each year, PetSure sees thousands of cases where treatment costs are more than $10,000, with some even larger still, like a $104,179 claim for a diabetic Cavoodle, and $89,079 for a Boxer with lymphoma.

 Insurance costs for Australia’s most popular dog breeds